Yesterday was official first day of Spring so it’s kind of appropriate that today’s post is bright, fresh and colorful!

 This recipe is adapted from the one for ‘Healthier lemon loaf’ on a great food blog Grandbaby cakes and you can find the original recipe here and I changed few things as I wanted to make this lemon cake a bit more healthy but that it still stays moist, sweet and delicious.
 I used honey instead of sugar and a mix of spelt and all-purpose flour and I also used a very healthy and full of probiotics, live bacteria and yeasts that are good for your health, especially your digestive system, – kefir (but you can still used a regular natural yogurt instead).
 Most of the lemon cakes are covered with lemon glaze, which of course it’s delicious but full of white sugar so I made a syrup using honey as well and it was so delicious!

-Both me and my husband really love this cake and I hope you will too.
+I really love this cake and I hope you will too.
 It can stay in the fridge for few days and it stays moist but you can always make some extra honey-lemon syrup and drizzle it when serving on plates.
 Another thing that I want to mention is that when baking with honey, cakes can burn quite easily so make sure that as soon as you see that the cake is getting golden brown (after about 20 – 25 min in the oven) cover it with aluminium foil so you prevent it from burning on top.

 - ⅔ cup olive oil (not extra-virgin)